datachile/deploy/README.md

 This container also mounts `/datastore/shared` into the internal `/app/shared` folder.

 ### canon
 The *canon* container runs the frontend of the datachile project.
 Canon is the name of the framework datachile is built upon.
-On the first run, `docker-compose` will build an image called `datachile_canon`, which contains the needed packages to run canon.
-To run the container, make sure all the needed environment variables are set in the `docker-compose.yml` file.
+When the image is built on the first run, the needed packages to run canon will be installed.
+To run the container, make sure all [the needed environment variables](https://github.com/Datawheel/canon#setup-and-installation) are set in the `docker-compose.yml` file.
 The container mounts a docker volume to save the static files, so they can be served directly by nginx, and the `/datastore/shared` folder into the internal `/app/shared` path.

 ### nginx